 If you’re thinking about adding this wolfish dog to your home, here is your complete guide on caring for the American Alsatian.

 Due to the rising popularity of this designer breed, the American Alsatian is in high demand.
 Sadly, this has resulted in many puppy mills and backyard breeders breeding and selling American Alsatian puppies.
 Puppy mills are large-scale dog breeding operations that exist nationwide.
-The breeders have little concern about the wellbeing of their dogs and will sell the puppies at appealingly low prices.
+The breeders have little concern about the well-being of their dogs and will sell the puppies at appealingly low prices.
 Backyard breeders, much like puppy mills, don’t invest too much energy or time into the welfare of their animals.
-They are generally unqualified breeders who don’t possess the proper education or experience to efficiently care for the pups or their parents.

 Despite the cheap price tag of a puppy mill or backyard-bred American Alsatian, you’ll end up spending more money on health and behavioral issues in the long run.
 Dogs from these low-quality facilities have numerous health conditions, including mites, deformities, parasites, kennel cough, aggression, shyness, and more.
 In order to guarantee you’re getting a healthy puppy, it’s critical that you buy a dog from a responsible and reputable breeder that specializes in American Alsatians.